 - Good gut health is key to overall health and prunes contribute to digestive health in several ways: they deliver fiber, sorbitol, and polyphenols, which act as antioxidants in the diet.

-To learn more about where your food comes from when shopping, check out this guide: How to Do You Know It's From California.
+To learn more about where your food comes from when shopping, check out this guide: How Do You Know It's From California.
 This information is especially important as we do more and more of our grocery shopping online.

 What is Clafoutis